itskathylam/teaching/BMS270-2019/README.md

 Time:  1:00-3:00 <br>
 Room:  BH-209

-Plan: Kathy Lam (Turnbaugh lab) will give a hands-on tutorial discussing tools for figure making, data visualization, and paper writing.
+Plan: Kathy Lam (Turnbaugh lab) will give a hands-on tutorial discussing tools and tips for figure making, data visualization, and paper writing.
 Bring your laptop and, if you have one, a mouse.

 This is meant to be a fun, practical tutorial on making and refining high-quality diagrams and figures for use in presentations, posters, or publications using the free, open-source vector graphics editor Inkscape.
 If time permits, setting up a manuscript outline in Google Docs for collaborative writing will be covered as well using the Google Docs-compatible reference manager Paperpile.